Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/mtp/advanced-hunting-expert-training.md

 | count

 // DeviceLogonEvents
-// A table containing a row for each logon a device enrolled in Defender ATP
+// A table containing a row for each logon a device enrolled in Microsoft Defender for Endpoint
 // Contains
 // - Account information associated with the logon
 // - The device which the account logged onto